bryanchun/skygear-social-login-google/tutorial_res/tutorial.md

           );
         }
         ```
         - `skygear.auth.loginOAuthProviderWithPopup('google')` returns a [promise](http://jamesknelson.com/grokking-es6-promises-the-four-functions-you-need-to-avoid-callback-hell/) typed object, which runs `async` (running in the background) code for you in a `synchronous` (sequential execution; normal line-by-line) situation.
-This may due to that this background process is asking for resource from a third-party API but still the code is not expected to wait till this to finish, but continue executing the next line.
+This is useful when this background process is asking for resource from a third-party API but still the code is not expected to wait till this to finish, but continue executing the next line.

         - What to do when that background async process is done though?
 That's why we have `promise.then(successCallback, failureCallback)`.
-Notice in `onLogin`, if login was successful, we call `this.doLogin` (to be defined right below); else the login was unsucessful thus we instead call the error handler `error => { }`.
+Notice in `onLogin`, if login was successful, we call `this.doLogin` (to be defined right below); else the login was unsucessful thus we instead call the error handler `error => { ... }`.

           - `successCallback` takes the format `value => doSomethingWith(value)`, and what that `value` is depends on what the `promise` promised to return.
 This is usually detailed in API documentation (see below).
 Simiarly, `failureCallback` takes the format `error => doSomethingElseWith(error)` if an error occured and is supplied.

         - We used a few Skygear [AuthContainer APIs](https://docs.skygear.io/js/reference/latest/class/packages/skygear-core/lib/auth.js~AuthContainer.html) here, definitely check them out to understand how those methods work together.
-You can also find [another reference guide](https://docs.skygear.io/guides/auth/social-login/js/) on this. `skygear.auth` is the module under `skygear` that deals with authentication, you will see more of its methods being used everywhere up next.
+You can also find [another reference guide](https://docs.skygear.io/guides/auth/social-login/js/) on this. `skygear.auth` is the module under `skygear` that deals with authentication, you will see more of its methods being used up next.

         ``` js
         // onLogin is defined above